Skip to product information

 In these collections:

-Bob Ross, born on October 29, 1942, in Daytona Beach, Florida, left an indelible mark on the world of art with his unique approach to painting and his soothing presence on screen.
+Bob Ross (1942 — 1995) left an indelible mark on the world of art with his unique approach to painting and his soothing presence on screen.
 Despite facing challenges in his early life, Ross discovered his passion for painting while stationed in Alaska during his time in the U.S. Air Force.
 The breathtaking landscapes of the Alaskan wilderness served as a wellspring of inspiration for his future artistic endeavors.

 Ross is most renowned for his television show "The Joy of Painting," which aired from 1983 to 1994.
 His calm demeanor, distinctive Afro hairstyle, and trademark phrase "happy little trees" endeared him to millions of viewers around the globe.
 Ross's "wet-on-wet" oil painting technique, where layers of paint are applied while the previous layers are still wet, allowed him to create stunning landscapes and seascapes in just half an hour.
 He encouraged viewers to embrace mistakes and see them as opportunities for creativity, fostering a sense of confidence and enjoyment in painting.